This post may contain affiliate links which help support our blog efforts.

 I’ve been waiting two years to get my virtual design hands on this little girl's room.
 That's because when Graelin was born my sister and her husband had just moved to Atlanta, GA and were living in a condo until they could find the right house and neighborhood in Decatur, GA.
 Graelin is now 2 and a half.
-So while I didn’t get to create a nursery for her I did pour my heart and soul into her “big girl” bedroom.
+So while I didn’t get to create a nursery design for her I did pour my heart and soul into her “big girl” kid's bedroom design.

 Her new room is a great size and has two big windows that let in lots of natural light.
 The light isn't showing in these before photos due to a set of temporary paper blinds.
 The room had a fresh coat of paint on the walls and ceiling; a playful pendant light; an old dresser for refinishing; two twin mattresses stacked on the beautiful hardwood floor.
 And that was about it, the rest would be purchased on their modest $1,000 budget.

 A Good Start